TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * How can this information be delivered to the player in a way that won’t interfere with the player’s interactions with the game world?
 * Are there elements of the game world that are easier to interact with using a virtual interface (like a pop-up menu, for instance) than they are to interact with directly?
 * What kind of virtual interface is best suited to my physical interface?
+* Can I consider the aesthetics of the virtual interface?

 ### 62. Transparency
 * The ideal interface becomes invisible to the player.